How to care for your Rhaphidophora

 Rhaphidophora

-Your Rhaphidophora prefers bright, indirect light.
+Your Rhaphidophora thrives best in bright, indirect light.
 It can survive in medium light conditions but may stop growing or produce smaller leaves.
 Do not put it in full, direct sunlight—the sun will burn the foliage.

-Water your Rhaphidophora when the top 75% of the soil is dry.
-Water until liquid flows through the drainage hole in the bottom of the pot.
-Be sure to empty any excess water that collects in the saucer.
-Yellow leaves may indicate over watering, while brown leaves mean the plant needs more water.
+Water your Rhaphidophora when the top 50-75% of the soil is dry.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
+Keeping the soil moist but not waterlogged is the option for your plant.

-Your Rhaphidophora will grow best in temperatures between 70-80 degrees.
+Your Rhaphidophora will grow best in average household temperatures as long as they fall below 68℉.
 Keep it away from drafts, especially during the winter months.

 Rhaphidophora leaves are toxic to pets and humans.
 Typically, ingestion will result in swelling of the lips and tongue, and stomach irritation with possible vomiting.